peterpech/buchaphra-static123/README.md

 The demo ships with a single preconfigured account:

 ```
-Email: admin@example.com
+Username: admin
-Password: 123456
+Password: 1234
 ```

-Sign up at `/signup` to create additional accounts.
-All user data is saved in `data/users.json`.
+A sign-up page is provided at `/signup`, but the credentials provider only allows the hard-coded account.
+Submitted registrations are saved to `data/users.json` for reference.

-KYC submissions are stored in `data/kyc.json` and associated with the email of the logged‑in user.
+KYC submissions are stored in `data/kyc.json` and associated with the logged‑in user's name.
 After submitting KYC data at `/kyc`, your profile page will show whether verification is complete.
 The mint page simply simulates a transaction and does not interact with a real blockchain.

 ## Building